meta-company/makex/documents/source/build.md

 ## Nuitka

-There's a target in Makex file to build itself with nuitka.
+There's a task in Makex file to build itself with nuitka.

 ```shell